Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 46.5-point total in five of nine games (55.6%) this season.
+- Los Angeles and its opponents have gone over the current 47.5-point total in four of nine games (44.4%) this season.

-- Pittsburgh's games have gone over 46.5 points in only one opportunity this season.
+- Pittsburgh and its opponents have combined to score more than 47.5 points in one game this season.

+- Sunday's total is 3.5 points higher than the combined 44 PPG average of the two teams.

-- The two teams combine to average 44 points per game, 2.5 less than the over/under in this contest.
+- The 45.9 combined points per game that these two squads have allowed this season are 1.6 fewer than the 47.5 total in this contest.

-- This contest's over/under is 0.6 points greater than the 45.9 these two squads combine to allow per game this season.

-- Chargers games this season feature an average total of 50.9 points, a number 4.4 points higher than Sunday's over/under.

 Chargers stats and trends

-- In Los Angeles' nine games this year, it has five wins against the spread.

-- Los Angeles' games this year have hit the over on three of nine set point totals (33.3%).
+- Los Angeles has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).

 - This year, the Chargers rack up 3.7 more points per game (24.3) than the Steelers surrender (20.6).

-- Los Angeles is 4-1 against the spread and 4-1 overall this season when the team notches more than 20.6 points.
+- Los Angeles is 4-1 against the spread and 4-1 overall in games when it records more than 20.6 points.

-- When Los Angeles picks up over 348.9 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Los Angeles amasses over 348.9 yards, the team is 5-2 against the spread and 5-2 overall.

-- This year, the Chargers have turned the ball over nine times, one more than the Steelers' takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Steelers.